-The aim of this project is to understand the characteristics of both the people visiting Queensland and the types of road crashes they are involved in.
-Specifically, this project aims to investigate the epidemiology of crashes involving international visitors and to develop and pilot test targeted communications/educational countermeasures.
-The project will achieve this aim by:
+The aim of this project was to understand the characteristics of both the people visiting Queensland and the types of road crashes they are involved in.
+Specifically, this project aimed to investigate the epidemiology of crashes involving international visitors and to develop and pilot test targeted communications/educational countermeasures.
+The project achieved this aim by:

 - Examining the characteristics of international visitors to, and the types of travel they undertake in, Queensland.

 - Investigating the types, locations, and factors contributing to road crashes that international visitors to Queensland are involved in.